 The key here is to use an Even Feed/Walking foot or to engage your built-in fabric feeding system to keep the multiple layers from shifting.
 We are focusing on straight line quilting, something we use quite a bit on smaller home dec projects, like hot pads.
 We have a complete tutorial on straight line quilting with additional details.

 Free-motion quilting is another animal altogether that we aren’t covering here.
-It involves dropping the feed dogs entirely so you are controlling the fabric’s movement.
+It involves dropping the feed dogs entirely so you – not the machine’s feed dogs – are controlling the fabric’s movement.

 Stitch in the Ditch Quilting